-The term nonbinary has been used to describe several different concepts, and it is often used interchangeably with other terms such as genderqueer.
-This creates some confusion over what these terms mean and how they should be applied.
+The term nonbinary can describe several different concepts, and it is often used interchangeably with other terms such as genderqueer.
+This creates some confusion over what these terms mean and how a person should use them.

 This article will discuss the meaning of nonbinary gender identity and define the terminology surrounding it.

 Gender identity refers to how someone conceptualizes their gender, and it can be distinguished from their sexual orientation and their biological sex.

 Some people's gender identity is not exclusively male or female.

 For many people, their personal gender identity aligns with the biological sex they were born with.